This Chocolate Zucchini Cake Recipe is moist and rich with a deep chocolate flavor; you’d never guess it has 3 whole zucchinis!

 - Whisk together the flours, cocoa powder, salt, baking powder, baking soda, and tea (from the opened tea bags) together in a large bowl; set aside.

-- Beat together the sugar, eggs, and oil until fluffy, then beat in the zucchini (with any juices that have seeped out), molasses, and vanilla.
+- Beat together the sugar, eggs, and oil until fluffy, then beat in the zucchini, molasses, and vanilla.

 - Add the dry ingredients to the wet all at once and whisk until just combined, being careful not to over-mix.

-- Pour the batter into the prepared pan and bake until a wooden pick inserted in the center comes out clean, about 1 hour and 15 minutes.
+- Pour the batter into the prepared pan and bake until a wooden pick inserted in the center comes out clean, about 1 hour, 15 minutes.

 - Before serving, sprinkle with a dusting of powdered sugar if desired.